 Colorado Revised Statutes section 13-21-111 says that, in a personal injury lawsuit, you can recover against any party who was more at-fault than you were, but your damages (your financial recovery) will be reduced by a percentage that corresponds to your share of liability.
 In legalese, this means Colorado is a "modified comparative negligence" state.

 Of course, this rule controls judge or jury awards in civil lawsuits (if you get to that stage).
 But before you get to that point, a car insurance claims adjuster will negotiate a settlement with an eye on Colorado's comparative fault rules.
-Keep in mind that because there is not a precise method to apportion fault empirically, the ultimate decision as to fault will depend on your ability to negotiate with an insurance claim adjuster, or to convince a judge or jury.
+Keep in mind that because there is not a precise method to apportion fault empirically, the ultimate decision as to fault will depend on your ability to negotiate with a car insurance claim adjuster, or to convince a judge or jury.

 To see how this rule plays out in real life, we'll take a look at an example.
 Let's say you're driving a few miles-per-hour over the speed limit when another driver suddenly makes a left turn in front of you.
 Without enough time to stop, you collide with the other car.
 The other driver is found to be 80 percent at fault, but since you were speeding, the jury (or adjuster) figures that you were 20 percent at fault for the accident.
 If you would otherwise be entitled to a $10,000 award or settlement, it would be reduced to $8,000 based on your 20-percent share of fault.